auo355/Fast-Click-Game-Austin/README.md

-Play the game by quickly clicking on buttons that spin The game was developed with Javascript, HTML and CSS
+Play the game by quickly clicking on buttons that spin.
+The game was developed with Javascript, HTML and CSS